vipulnaik/working-drafts/eaf/donor-strategies-on-separating-how-much-from-where-to-donate.md

 * The role that saving plays in adding nuance to the strategies

 * Philosophical assumptions and beliefs that might justify different strategies.
-In particular, I am interersted in exploring assumptions and justifications for the predetermined rule strategy.
+In particular, I am interested in exploring assumptions and justifications for the predetermined rule strategy.

 * Questions for readers